Noleli/place-holder/README.md

 By default it’s a random color (with an X that’s the inverse color), but colors and line weight are customizable.

+## Installation

+Grab the script from this repo, or use NPM:

+`npm install @noleli/place-holder`

 ## Usage

 Import the script.